nyoung30/Power-Automate/create-folder-with-link-back-to-list/README.md

 ## Summary

 This sample creates a folder in a *SharePoint* document library and then stores the link to the newly created folder inside of *Microsoft Lists* using *Power Automate*.
-The folder name is based on a combination of list columns.
+The folder name is based on a combination of list columns and provides a better user experience compared to the default URL.

 ![Flow overview](/create-folder-with-link-back-to-list/assets/flow-overview.png "Flow overview")